 Do I have to register my Lasting Powers of Attorney?

 You can make a Lasting Power of Attorney without registering it immediately.
 However, if there are any issues with the documents (i.e. you have made a mistake when you drafted them, or you have not signed them correctly), this could mean that the documents cannot be registered until the issues have been corrected.
-If the Donor has already lost capacity when the application is being made to register the documents, this could cause problems, such as you are unable to proceed with the registration.
+If the Donor has already lost capacity when the application is being made to register the documents, this could cause problems, such as being unable to proceed with the registration.

 How long does registration take?